Danau5tin/calculator_agent_rl/src/rewards/tool_judge.md

 If the model gave an apparently correct tool call syntax within the `<calculator>` tags, but there was no output and no error, this means the tool call was not able to be parsed (likely due to incorrect YAML formatting like indentation or structure) and therefore it was invalid syntax.

 ### Assistant's final answer format:
-- *The final number* in the assistant's response should accurately reflect the result returned by the calculator tool for the *intended* calculation.
+- *The final number* in the assistant's response *after* the tool call should accurately reflect the result returned by the calculator tool for the *intended* calculation.

 ### Granular Reward Structure: